limkokhole/Catch-Err-All/README.md

  strace & wget:
  ![wget](/images/sample_output9_strace_and_wget.png?raw=true "Sample output (strace & wget)")

- check grammar ("bigger than", not "bigger then", lol):
+ Grammar check ("bigger than", not "bigger then", lol) (-v means normal log, if you expect to see warning then either: my bug OR non-warning keywords OR typo OR bad grammar):
  ![grammar](/images/sample_output10_check_grammar.png?raw=true "Sample output (check wrong grammar)")